DevExpress-Examples/blazor-grid-custom-datasource-with-ef-core/README.md

 ![Custom Data Source](image.png)

 Our Blazor Grid component supports [various data binding scenarios](https://docs.devexpress.com/Blazor/403737/components/grid/bind-to-data).
-If none of standard data sources meets your requirements, you can implement your own data provider.
+If none of standard data sources meet your requirements, you can implement your own data provider.
 Create a [GridCustomDataSource](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridCustomDataSource) descendant and assign it to the Grid's [Data](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.Data) property.
 As a starting point, you can use the [OrdersDataSource](./CS/CustomDataSource/Services/OrdersDataSource.cs) class implementation and modify it based on your data/requirements.

 ## Specifics and Limitations